 32. The majestic Meteora rocks

 If you have seen any photos of Greece, you will definitely remember the gravity-defying monasteries perched on tall, rugged rocks.
-These are the Meteora monasteries in the Thessaly region, one of the most impressive places in Greece.
+These are the Meteora monasteries in the Thessaly region, one of the most impressive places in Greece and among the most important landmarks in Europe.

 About Meteora in Greece: The first monasteries in Meteora were probably built in the 10th – 11th century AD by monks who wanted to leave the earthly world behind.
 The area was ideal for that, as the steep rocks made access difficult.
 The landscape is simply superb, and the seclusion definitely attracted the first people who came to live here.